tugcebicer/Bank-campaign-PowerBI-BA/README.md

-# bank-campaign-powerbi-ba
+# Bank Campaign Business Analysis — Power BI Report
 Power BI business analysis report on a bank marketing campaign, includes data cleaning, DAX measures, and actionable insights for customer segmentation and campaign optimization.
-# Bank Campaign Business Analysis — Power BI Report

 ## Project Overview
 This project analyzes a bank's telemarketing campaign data to identify conversion opportunities and operational inefficiencies.
 Built as a Business Analyst portfolio project using Power BI.